Logo of the The Poor Swiss

 We can also look at how to deposit and withdraw money to and from your account.

 First, we should note you can start investing with as little as 1 CHF in your account.
-This is great because many Robo-advisors have significantly higher limits.
+This is great because many robo-advisors have significantly higher limits.

 To fund your account, you can do a simple bank transfer.
 However, you must declare your bank accounts in advance.
 This means you can only transfer money from an account you have declared, and this account must be in your name.
 You can register multiple accounts in the app.

-You can currently only fund your account in CHF, like most Robo-advisors.
+You can currently only fund your account in CHF, like most robo-advisors.

 Overall, deposits, and withdrawals are really convenient at Finpension Invest.
 And we will see in the next section, you can make it even easier by automating it.